jenkinsci/zulip-plugin/README.markdown

 If blank in both places, job name will be used as topic.
 You can use build variables in topic name.
 * **Smart Notification** = Allows you override global smart notification setting and enable / disabled smart notification for this job.
-The job uses global smart notification seting by default.
+The job uses global smart notification setting by default.

 #### Freestyle project